 Evan Shay is a saxophonist and composer based in Montreal.
-Currently pursuing a Master’s Degree in Jazz Performance at McGill University, Evan was presented with the Graduate Excellence Fellowship Award.
+He completed a Master’s Degree in Jazz Performance at McGill University, where he was presented with the Graduate Excellence Fellowship Award.
 While earning his Bachelor of Music, also at McGill, he was awarded the prestigious four-year Seymour Schulich Scholarship, and he earned the top distinction of Outstanding Achievement in Jazz Saxophone.
 Evan was a member of the McGill Jazz Orchestra I for three years, and the McGill Chamber Jazz Ensemble.

 In 2017, Evan was named one of the “35 Best Canadian Jazz Artists Under 35” by CBC Music.
 His self titled CD, Lawful Citizen, was included in the “Favourite Fifty of 2017” by Dominionated online music publication.
 Evan toured Canada and France as a member of the multilingual hip-hop group, Nomadic Massive.
 He also toured Quebec and Ontario with Lawful Citizen.
 Previously, he was awarded an Exceptional Artist Award and featured at the National Arts Centre.
 His jazz quintet placed as Jazz en Rafale finalists for two years.